SilentEyes-0/ai_vfc_project/README.md

 Research paper based on this framework is currently in preparation.

 ## How to run this project
-Add "Results" folder in the directory first, then-
+-Add "Results" folder in the directory first.
-Run this commands in vscode terminal
+-Run this commands in vscode terminal
   1.  python -m venv venv
   2.  venv\Scripts\activate
   3.  pip install numpy pandas matplotlib flask
-  4.  run app.py
+Then run app.py

 ## Author
 Anjan Manna